huggingface/peft/docs/source/developer_guides/lora.md

 #### Caveats

-- DoRA only supports linear layers at the momement.
+- DoRA only supports linear and Conv2d layers at the momement.
 - DoRA introduces a bigger overhead than pure LoRA, so it is recommended to merge weights for inference, see [`LoraModel.merge_and_unload`].
 - DoRA should work with weights quantized with bitsandbytes ("QDoRA").
 However, issues have been reported when using QDoRA with DeepSpeed Zero2.